kyang5/coursedescriptions/source/courses/comp170.rst

 #.
 Write good programs of small to medium size – programs that are
    correct, high quality, and use correct and appropriate Object Oriented Programming techniques.
 #.
-Reuse classes and Application Programming Interfaces (APIs) developed
-   by others, especially the standard library APIs.
+Reuse classes and Application Programming Interfaces (APIs) developed by others, especially the standard library APIs.
 #.
-Understand and recognize proper programming style and demonstrate
-   making design decisions consistent with Object Oriented methodologies.
+Understand and recognize proper programming style and demonstrate making design decisions consistent with Object-Oriented
+   methodologies.
 #.
 Be able to read, understand, and interpret programs written by others
    in the same language.